cryostatio/cryostat-legacy/HTTP_API.md

     The certificate should be uploaded in a form with the name `cert`.

     ###### response
-    `200` - The body is `Saved: $PATH`, where `$PATH` is the path of the saved file.
+    `200` - The result is the path of the saved file in the server's storage.

     `400` - No `cert` was found in the request form.
-The body is the error message `A file named "cert" was not included in the request`.
+The reason is the error message `A file named "cert" was not included in the request`.

     `409` - A certificate with the same filename already exists in the truststore directory.
-The body includes the path where the file already exists.
+The reason includes the path where the file already exists.

     `500` - The `SSL_TRUSTSTORE_DIR` environment variable is not set, or there is an unexpected error.
-The body is an error message.
+The reason is an error message.

     ###### example
     ```
     $ curl -F cert=@vertx-fib-demo.cer localhost:8181/api/v2/certificates
-    Saved: /truststore/vertx-fib-demo.cer
+    {"meta":{"type":"text/plain","status":"OK"},"data":{"result":"/truststore/vertx-fib-demo.cer"}}
     ```